GRRL Security Policies

 Inappropriate behavior will be addressed with a response proportionate to the severity of the behavior.

-Designated staff members may ban people from entering a library for more than one day (trespass).
+Authorized staff members may ban people from entering a library for more than one day (trespass).
 Individuals may be banned for a limited period of time, indefinitely pending a legal resolution, or permanently.
 The length of time of the ban will depend on, but is not limited to the following factors:

-• Severity of the offense
+Severity and frequency of the offenses

-• Likelihood of possible continued problems
+Likelihood of possible continued disruption

-• Safety of staff and patrons
+Safety concerns for staff and patrons

-• Preservation of the library environment
+Preservation of the library environment

 Chapter 2.
 Internet